-The DIRI Research Committee supports and guides Rolfing Structural Integration research.
+The DIRI Research Committee supports and guides Rolfing® Structural Integration research.
 The Committee actively solicits contributions for research into structural integration through the DIRI donation page.
-The Committee focuses on research literacy of its graduates by including research in its curriculum.
+The Committee focuses on the research literacy of its graduates by including research in its curriculum.
 We also solicit and evaluate research proposals for possible financial support through the DIRI.

 The DIRI Research Committee has been formed for the purpose of conducting basic and applied research.
 The Committee reviews research proposals and solicits donations to support meritorious research projects.
 We greatly appreciate your tax-deductible donations and your research proposals!

-The DIRI Research Committee funded research being done by Eric Jacobson in collaboration with Harvard Medical School on Structural Integration for Chronic Low Back Pain, see the The Latest Research web page.
+The DIRI Research Committee funded research being done by Eric Jacobson in collaboration with Harvard Medical School on Structural Integration for Chronic Low Back Pain, see The Latest Research web page.

-Steve is a Staff Scientist, Benaroya Research Institute, Seattle, WA.
+Steve is a Staff Scientist, at Benaroya Research Institute, Seattle, WA.
 Steve has degrees in Biology from the University of New Mexico and graduated from the Rolf Institute of Structural Integration in 1998.
 His research interests over 28 years have included mechanobiology, extracellular matrix and inflammation, and mechanisms of fibrosis.
 Steve also served on the Ida P. Rolf Research Foundation Science Advisory Council and has a private Rolfing® practice in Seattle, WA.

 Eric Jacobson, Ph.D., M.P.H., is a research scientist who investigates alternative medicine at Harvard Medical School.
-He recently completed an NIH funded pilot clinical trial of Structural Integration as an adjunct to outpatient rehabilitation for chronic low back pain.
-Prior to this he worked on studies of the placebo effect and diagnostic reasoning acupuncture.
+He recently completed an NIH-funded pilot clinical trial of Structural Integration as an adjunct to outpatient rehabilitation for chronic low back pain.
+Prior to this, he worked on studies of the placebo effect and diagnostic reasoning acupuncture.
 His dissertation research investigated the experiences and traditional treatments of psychiatric illnesses among Tibetan refugees in northern India.
 Jacobson was trained by Ida Rolf in 1974 and has had a private practice of Structural Integration since then.

 Dr. Kremen's Bibliography